 The U.S. Army Corps of Engineers New England District (Applicant) seeks a Clean Water Act (CWA) Section 401 Water Quality Certification (Certification) from the New Hampshire Department of Environmental Services (DES) for the New Hampshire Programmatic General Permit (PGP).
 The PGP is a statewide permit, which will be issued by the Applicant pursuant to 33 CFR 325.5(c)(3), for minimal-impact activities within the State of New Hampshire.
 The intent of the PGP is to simplify the permit application review processes of the Applicant and DES Wetlands Bureau, as the permit review processes are nearly parallel relative to federal and state statutory authority.
-The new PGP will become effective June 2, 2007 and will subsequently expire on June 2, 2012.
-The current PGP expires June 2, 2007.
+The current PGP expired June 28, 2012.
+The new PGP is expected to become effective in 2012 and will be in effect until 2017.

-This 401 Certification documents laws, regulations, determinations and conditions related to the PGP for the attainment and maintenance of NH surface water quality standards, including the provisions of NH RSA 485-A:8 and NH Code of Administrative Rules Env-Ws 1700, for the support of designated uses identified in the standards.
+This 401 Certification documents laws, regulations, determinations and conditions related to the PGP for the attainment and maintenance of NH surface water quality standards, including the provisions of NH RSA 485-A:8 and NH Code of Administrative Rules Env-Wq 1700, for the support of designated uses identified in the standards.